L12D2/backup_hcho_asiaaq_-_more/step_by_step_pairing.md

 - In the submit_pair_tempo_native.sh and submit_pair_tropomi_native.sh files make sure to **change cd /glade/u/home/lcthompson/mm/MELODIES-MONET/docs/examples/ungridded_support/unstructured_grid_read_uxarray/hcho_ben_gaubert_cs/batch_scripts to YOUR own directory**.
 - In mm_paths.py **change ROOT = os.environ.get("MM_OUTPUT_ROOT", "/glade/work/lcthompson/mm_output_v2")** to directory of your choice
 - Each qsub submits a 30-element job array — one element per day of June 2024, 6 running at a time.
 As written, the TEMPO block submits 240 jobs and the TROPOMI block submits 480.
 Add -J 1-1 to the qsub line for a single-day test first.
 The idea is **1 job for 1 day of pairing for 1 satellite product.**
+- Memory exceedance continues to be an issue due to lack of parallelization.

 ---